-The Honorary Title was a folk-rock band from Brooklyn, New York composed of Jarrod Gorbel, Aaron Kamstra, Jon Wiley, and Adam Boyd.
-Gorbel has become known for his dark sense of humor, which often works its way into the band’s songs.
+The Honorary Title was a rock band from Brooklyn, New York composed of Jarrod Gorbel, Aaron Kamstra, Jon Wiley, and Adam Boyd.
+Gorbel became known for his dark sense of humor, which often worked its way into the band’s songs.

 Registered users can edit this page.
 Sign up now, it’s free and you will discover so much great music :)

 Generated from facts marked up in the wiki.

 You can also view a list of all recent wiki changes.